 Temperature rise (a major threat to insulation) arises due to internal loss within the machine.

 An important factor in the design and operation of electrical machines is the relation between the life of the insulation and operating temperature of the machine.

 Therefore, temperature rise resulting from the losses is a determining factor in the rating of a machine.

 There are two types of losses in a transformer;

 - Iron Losses or Core Losses or Insulation Losses

 So the transformer is designed for rated voltage (iron loss) and rated current (copper loss).
-We can't predict the power factor while designing the machine, because power factor depends upon the load which varies time to time.
+We can’t predict the power factor while designing the machine, because the power factor depends upon the load which varies from time to time.

-When a manufacturer makes a transformer, UPS etc, they have no idea of the type of load that will be used & consequently they can only rate the device according to its maximum current output that the conductors can safely carry (at unity Power Factor) & the insulation rating of the conductors (voltage & temperature).
+When a manufacturer makes a transformer, UPS etc., they have no idea of the type of load that will be used & consequently they can only rate the device according to its maximum current output that the conductors can safely carry (at unity Power Factor) & the insulation rating of the conductors (voltage & temperature).

 That’s why the Transformer Rating may be expressed in kVA, Not in kW.